biosaxs-dev/molass-library/paper.md

 $$ \min_{P,C} \| M - P \cdot C \| \qquad \qquad (3) $$

 meaning $M \approx P \cdot C$.
-As commonly known [@Schanze_2018], we can denoise $M$ by ignoring the insignificant tail[^4] of the following expansion made from SVD - Singular Value Decomposition - based on the linear structure expected in the data.
+As commonly known [@Schanze_2018], we can denoise $M$ by ignoring the insignificant tail[^4] of the following expansion made from SVD - Singular Value Decomposition - based on the linear nature expected in the data.

 $$ M = \sum_{i=1}^{n} \sigma_i u_i v_i^* \qquad \qquad (4) $$